Early Design Guidance Consultations

 Three City Light employees having a conversation over construction design plans.

-Seattle City Light is introducing a new opportunity for customers to ask questions, understand the feasibility of their ideas, and gain insight into City Light’s process for new electric service connections, including technical considerations.
-Customers can request to set up an Early Design Guidance (EDG) meeting with City Light.
+Early Design Guidance consultations provide an opportunity for customers developing residential or commercial projects that meet the eligibility criteria to ask questions, understand the feasibility of their ideas, and gain insight into City Light’s process for new electric service connections, including technical considerations.
+Customers can request to set up an Early Design Guidance (EDG) consultation with City Light.

-Before attending an EDG meeting, you should have a working knowledge of all applicable City Light standards and requirements.
-All discussions during an EDG meeting are guided by and take place within the context of these standards.
-Please note that an EDG meeting is not a replacement for an accurately completed service connection application.
+Before attending an EDG consultation, you should have a working knowledge of all applicable City Light standards and requirements.
+All discussions during an EDG consultation are guided by and take place within the context of these standards.
+Please note that an EDG consultation is not a replacement for an accurately completed service connection application.

 During the EDG, City Light will discuss the possible design ideas, system limitations (if any), and service requirements.
 Please note that the project information provided is accurate as of the date of the meeting.
 City Light guidance is subject to change until a formal application for service connection is submitted.